 Court Mage: In the first film, the court wizard in service to a ruler who once fell prey to the Djinn's machinations sealed the Djinn in a gemstone to prevent him from granting a third wish (which would unleash Hell on Earth).

-Covers Always Lie: The DVD cover suggests the villain is a vampire; he's actually a genie.
+Covers Always Lie: The villain on the DVD cover resembles a vampire; he's actually a genie.

 Crucified Hero Shot: Happens to Father Gregory in Evil Never Dies, the Djinn even going as far as making him look like Jesus.